Pieter Dox

 Petrus Joannes Maria Dox (7 May 1898 – 26 November 1964) was a Belgian Flemish soldier during the First World War known for his opposition to the Belgian Army's French-speaking officers' discriminatory treatment of Flemish-speaking soldiers.
-His vocal criticism led to his dismissal from front line service and his reassignment to the woodchopping platoon of the Orne, a penal military unit.
+His vocal criticism led to his dismissal from front line service and his reassignment to the Special Forestry Platoon, a penal military unit.

 After the war, Dox moved to the Belgian Congo where he served as a Christian missionary for the next few decades.
 He was killed during the Simba rebellion in November 1964.

 Biography

 World War I

 Around 1914, Dox joined the Dominican Order as a novice.
 In 1916, despite a Belgian royal decree that only men born before 1897 could be conscripted, he was drafted to fight in the First World War.
 As a member of the seminary, Dox had to serve in the medical corps, and after only a single month of training he was sent to the Western Front.

 He was critical of the French-speaking officers' attitude towards Flemish-speaking soldiers, and wrote letters on the subject.
-This led to his demotion to a penal unit, the woodchopping platoon of the Orne, which he joined on 30 March 1918.
+This led to his demotion to a penal military unit, the Special Forestry Platoon, on 30 March 1918, where he worked as a woodchopper as a form of penal labour in Orne, Normandy, France.
 The military's official conclusion read: "Doubts regarding his patriotism.
 Has expressed hostility toward national institutes in a letter sent from neutral territory."
 Dox was released eight months after the Armistice of 11 November 1918, on 10 July 1919.

 One of his brothers, Ludovicus Gommarus, died in a German prisoner-of-war camp.
 His parents were also held captive by the German occupiers due to his father's participation in the resistance movement.